-Hope Solo Announces She's Running For U.S. Soccer Presidency
+Hope Solo Announces She Is Running For U.S. Soccer Presidency

 "I was just a kid from a lower-middle class family in Richland, WA," she writes.
 "My parents gave me a great life but they had no choice but to say 'no' time and time again to the outrageous expenses that we would incur with every team, every tournament, and every camp.
 I was the best player in the state, but I couldn't afford gas money to drive across the mountains to play in tournaments, stay two nights in the hotel and eat out."

-The cost of youth soccer is often pointed to as one reason why the U.S. men's team has not become an international power, despite the United States' wealth, large population and success in other sports.
+The cost of youth soccer is often pointed to as one reason the U.S. men's team has not become an international power, despite the United States' wealth, large population and success in other sports.

 Solo laid out a platform of four core principles: creating a winning culture, equal pay and opportunities for women, addressing "pay to play" and lack of diversity in youth soccer, and bringing transparency to U.S. Soccer governance.